ElegantEngineeringTech/laravel-translator/README.md

 ## Usage

-You can use the package like a CLI tool with the following command:
+This package can be used:

+-   Like a CLI tool, using commands.
+-   In a programmatic way using `\Elegantly\Translator\Facades\Translator::class` facade class.

 ### Sort all translations in natural order